The Number One HR Solution on Salesforce

 The emotions of this situation can leave you with writer's block.
 Don’t worry, we know the struggle.
 That’s why we’ve created these sample letters and rejection letter templates for you.

-Of course, we don’t recommend that you simply copy + paste and hit send on your job rejection letter using these examples.
+Of course, we don’t recommend that you simply copy and paste these job rejection letter templates and hit send.
 Instead, use them as a tool to create your own.
-You can combine certain elements that you like, and customize them to suit your needs.
+You can combine certain elements that you like and customize them to suit your needs.
+Here are some rejection letter examples that can help you:

 An example of a rejection letter.